The $318 Billion Market Amazon Could Easily Control

 Final summary

-Revenue in the auto parts industry continues to grow, as new cars have more parts that can go wrong and as older car users cling on to their beloved vehicle, auto parts will continue to see demand.
+Revenue in the auto parts industry continues to grow; as new cars have more parts that can go wrong and as older car users cling on to their beloved vehicle, auto parts will continue to see demand.

 Prime delivery would work impeccably for auto aftermarket sales due to the quick handling of goods.
-Prime memberships continue to soar, the extras you get for being a Prime member vastly outweigh the original cost, this will retain more users for the long term.
+Prime memberships continue to soar.
+The extras you get for being a Prime member vastly outweigh the original cost; this will retain more users for the long term.

-We have all seen the brick-and-mortar retail model decline thanks to Amazon and others, the auto aftermarket industry I predict will inevitably follow.
+We have all seen the brick-and-mortar retail model decline, thanks to Amazon and others, the auto aftermarket industry I predict will inevitably follow.
 This $318 billion market is about to get shaken up.

 Disclosure: I am/we are long AMZ.